caomw/symmetry/symmetry-generator-algorithm.md

 #### 1. Make elemental tile region.

 Assumes square lattice.
-Elemental tile must not have intrinsinc reflection or rotational symmetry.
+Elemental tile must not have intrinsinc reflection or rotational symmetry, but the use of random textures effectively ensures this.

 Dimensions of elemental tile: